actions/stale/README.md

 #### stale-pr-message

-Define the message that will be added as a comment to the pull request when the stale workflow mark it automatically as stale with a label.
+The message that will be added as a comment to the pull request when the stale workflow mark it automatically as stale with a label.

 You can omit the comment by setting [skip-stale-pr-message](#skip-stale-pr-message) to `true`.